In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 While bitcoin experiences periodic drawdowns, its long-term performance has historically outpaced the cash flow of most companies.
 This structure avoids the fragility of traditional debt.

 In upcycles, Strategy can issue equity; in downturns, it can refinance or rely on recurring revenues from its software intelligence business.
-It’s a credit model not built on projections, but on bitcoin possession, overcollateralized, appreciating, and compounding over time.

 If bitcoin accumulation continues at the current pace, Strategy could hold over 1 million bitcoin by 2029.
 At a conservative 20% compound annual growth rate, well below historical averages, and starting from $120,000, each bitcoin would be worth ~$248,832 by then, bringing the treasury’s value near $249 billion, a very cautious estimate given bitcoin’s historical price trajectory.